nickchase/k0s/docs/high-availability.md

 ### Configuration using k0sctl.yaml (for k0sctl)

 Add the following lines to the end of the k0sctl.yaml.
-Note to update your load balancer's public ip address into two places.
+Note that you must update your load balancer's public ip address in two places.

 ```yaml
   k0s: